p: 518.580.8818 ext. 4009

 Brett is a 2010 alumnus of the Leadership Saratoga program and a 2011 recipient of the Albany Business Review’s 40 under 40 award.
 He has participated in numerous award panels for AIA and served as a guest critic for student programs.
 He is the past president and vice president of the Board of Directors for Wellspring (formerly Domestic Violence and Rape Crisis Services of Saratoga County).
 Brett is committed to the firm’s success and is an active member of the Chief Executive Network, where he discusses business challenges and opportunities with his architectural peers from across the country.

-Brett received his Bachelor’s of Architecture at the New York Institute of Technology and has been a licensed architect in New York since 2000.
+Brett received his Bachelor’s of Architecture at the New York Institute of Technology and is a licensed architect in New York and Texas.
 He earned his LEED AP in 2009.